daviseford/aos-reminders/README.md

 ### `yarn start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.

 You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 _Note: We currently do not have any unit tests.
 Don't worry about this command for now_

 ### `yarn build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.

 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More
+## Learn More about React

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).